kevinchu-mexiporc/Intro-to-IM/midtermProject/journal.md

 " error and the code crashed.

 After recognizing the problem, I rearranged the order of the code to make it more logical and check everthing that include the index before deleting the object within the arrays.

+### UPDATE:
+I have not added the background and the sound to the game.
+I am thinking about using the song "Chicken Attack" as background music and some rooster sound when a chick is hatched.
+Also, I want to have a weird sound when the rains drop on eggs.

 ## Behind The Scene: